Dallas Adoption Lawyer

 Typically a private adoption is where a child comes into a married couple’s life either by accident, death of the parents or agreement between the parents and the State isn’t involved.
 Adoption by accident?
 Yes it has happened.
 Usually it means simply that, due to the life circumstances of the birth parents, a child will find his/her way into a prospective parent’s life and everyone simply agrees (including the child) that the adoptive parents are in a better position to take care of the child than the birth parents.
 Sometimes the child wasn’t planned and everyone agrees the child will be better off with the prospective parents.
 The vast majority of private adoptions usually include a family member adopting another family member’s child.

-There are a million exceptions to some of these requirements but this author wants to give the reader a sense of what is involved.
+There are a million exceptions to some of these requirements but our Dallas adoption attorneys provide a brief outline below.
 Particulars can always be discussed in person.
 A person wanting to adopt a child must do or comply with the following:

 - Both biological parents’ parental rights have been terminated or they have signed Affidavits of Voluntary Relinquishment.